- Fastly Status

 - Review the information in our Setting Up Remote Log Streaming guide.

-Fill out the New Cloudfiles endpoint fields as follows:
+- Fill out the Create a Cloud Files endpoint fields as follows:

 - In the Name field, type a human-readable name for the endpoint.

-- In the Container Name field, type the name of the Cloud Files container in which to store the logs.
+- In the Bucket name field, type the name of the Cloud Files container in which to store the logs.

 - In the User field, type the username of the Cloud Files user you created above.

-- In the Access Key field, type the API key you found above.
+- In the Access key field, type the API key of your Cloud Files account.

 1(fastest and least compressed) to